Work placement program

 >> CLARE: I prefer the intensive placements.

-I've done one intensive placement
+I have done one intensive placement

 for eight weeks before